 Within the framework of their insurance products, the customers of FWU Life Austria have the possibility to choose from a pool of individual funds or managed strategies, the investments linked to their life insurance policies.
-Direct investment in individual securities or liquid assets is not possible.
+Direct investment (e.g. equities or bonds) in individual securities or liquid assets is not possible.
 When investing in investment funds, investments in shares may be made indirectly.
 The managed strategies differ in their risk propensity and are intended to be invested in equity funds with varying weightings depending on the strategy.